ionic-team/ionic-docs/docs/react/your-first-app/3-saving-photos.md

     // Use webPath to display the new image instead of base64 since it's
     // already loaded into memory

-    return {
+    // format is required from the new API return {
+      format: "jpeg",
       filepath: fileName,
       webviewPath: photo.webPath,
     };